PauloHLemos/AIHack2022/README.md

 # AIHack2022
 A model to predict microfluidic drop interactions.

+Top 3 project on the drop coalescence challenge.

 ### Problem
 Given the first 100 frames, predict whether two silver droplets will coalesce or not.